-This effect could increase the slough's inundation levels within the lease area.
+This effect could increase the Mare Island Strait's inundation levels within the lease area.
 In addition, as stated in the Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea level rise).
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
+The subject facilities are also classified within the Federal Emergency Management Agency's Coastal High Hazard Area as an area currently subject to inundation by a 1-percent-annualchance flood event, with additional hazards due to storm-induced wave action.
 Conversely, climate change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea level rise will further influence riverine areas by changing erosion and sedimentation rates.
 Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.

-The lease is a 10-year General Lease - Recreational Use that began on August 1, 2022, and may be subject to the climate change effects of the projected sea level rise scenario provided above.
+The lease is a 30-year General Lease - Recreational and Residential Use that began on February 9, 2016, and may be subject to the climate change effects and projected sea level rise scenarios provided above.
 Regular maintenance, as referenced in the lease, may reduce the likelihood of severe structural degradation and dislodgement.
-Further climate change impact analyses on the leased facilities will be assessed at the time the lease is up for renewal in 2032 and would be based on projected sea level rise scenarios at that time.
+Further climate change impact analyses on the leased facilities would be assessed if a new lease is considered in 2046 and would be based on projected climate change and sea level rise scenarios at that time.